 In addition, the business structure you choose and whether you elect to use pass-through taxation or file as a corporation will affect tax obligations.
 State taxes also vary based on where the business is formed and operating.

-You can speak with a tax professional or CPA who understands both US and Canadian tax laws to ensure correct filings.
+You can book a free consultation with a tax professional or CPA who understands both US and Canadian tax laws extensively.

 Create Your US Business With doola by Your Side